miniatureape/maptools/README.md

 A tool for doing advance research of a place.

-place
-{
-    mapData: all the google maps data,
-    isOrigin: bool,
-    travelTime: all the google maps travel time.
-    note: {
-        message: "",
-        isOpen: bool,
-    }
-}

 ## TODOS

+### Version .1

+- [ ] It recalculates travel times for all saved places if home has changed.
+- [ ] Add export GeoJSON button.
+- [X] If you click on a place it centers the map on it and sets it active again.
+- [ ] Make title a link

+### Future

 - [o]  PlaceList
     - [o]  A button to set one as "Home"
         - [X] It marks the current place as home
-        - [ ] It recalcultes travel times for all saved places if home has changed.
     - [X] There is a button that exposes the UI.
     - [X] You can click the notes button to view notes and add a note:
         - [X] Text